lotusnprod/lotus-manuscript/manuscript.md

 ## Abstract {.page_break_before}

-As contemporary bioinformatic and chemoinformatic capabilities are reshaping natural products research, major benefits could result from the availability of an open electronic resource of referenced structure-organism pairs.
-Such pairs allow the documentation of distinct molecular structures found as components of heterogeneous chemical matrices originating from living organisms.
-The references to the work describing the structure-organism relationship are also highly valuable since they ideally detail the experimental work leading to the occurrence reporting.
-However in the traditional database approach, access to such information is often restricted, in addition to limited taxonomic scope, poorly standardized fields, and lack of interoperability.
-Building on experience gained from the development of COCONUT, this report introduces the establishment of the LOTUS project via development of a curated data set of structure-organism pairs from publicly available information about natural products.
-The LOTUS project employs an original workflow that currently comprises >500,000 curated and referenced structure-organism pairs.
-To provide open access as well as standardized linking to other resources, LOTUS data is hosted on Wikidata and regularly mirrored on [https://lotus.naturalproducts.net](https://lotus.naturalproducts.net).
-The diffusion of these referenced structure-organism pairs within the Wikidata framework addresses many of the limitations of currently available electronic resources, opens the possibility of community curation and facilitates linkage to existing biological and chemical data resources.
-All programs and code developed for data gathering, curation, and dissemination are made publicly available.
-The LOTUS project, which follows the FAIR (<ins>F</ins>indability, <ins>A</ins>ccessibility, <ins>I</ins>nteroperability, and <ins>R</ins>euse) principles in research, represents an important advancement in the design and deployment of a comprehensive and collaborative natural products knowledge base.
+As bio- and chemoinformatics are reshaping natural products (NP) research, existing databases impose intrinsic and practical limits regarding access, chemical or taxonomic scope, field standardization, and interoperability.
+Further limitations result from essential but missing links to the primary literature, which contain the experimental information that documents structures, organisms and their relationships.
+Sharing such consolidated knowledge via an open platform has strong transformative potential for NP research.
+The LOTUS initiative has now completed the first steps towards the harmonization, curation, validation, and open dissemination of 500,000+ referenced structure-organism pairs.
+LOTUS data is hosted on Wikidata and regularly mirrored on [https://lotus.naturalproducts.net](https://lotus.naturalproducts.net).
+Data sharing within the Wikidata framework broadens data access, chemical and taxonomic scope, and interoperability, thereby overcoming many of the limitations of existing electronic resources.
+Furthermore, embedding LOTUS data into the vast Wikidata knowledge graph facilitates new biological and chemical insights.
+This opens new possibilities for community curation of data and evolving publication models.
+All code developed within the LOTUS initiative for data gathering, curation, and dissemination are publicly available on [https://gitlab.com/lotus7](https://gitlab.com/lotus7) and [https://github.com/mSorok/LOTUSweb](https://github.com/mSorok/LOTUSweb).
+Collectively, LOTUS evolves NP knowledge management to function in a world of openly shared electronic resources.

 ![](images/graphicalAbstract.svg){graphical-abstract}

 ## Introduction {.page_break_before}